What happens after your CAP Year Returning to UT Austin

 - Any special application materials related to the program, college or major to which you’re applying at UT Austin

-Selecting a major outside of Undergraduate Studies, Liberal Arts or Natural Sciences does not affect your guaranteed admission to UT Austin.
-In other words, if you apply to another major (Business) and are denied, you will still be admitted to UT Austin in Undergraduate Studies, Liberal Arts or Natural Sciences if you complete the CAP requirements during your freshman year.
+Selecting a major outside of Undergraduate Studies or Liberal Arts does not affect your guaranteed admission to UT Austin.
+In other words, if you apply to another major (Business, for example) and are denied, you will still be admitted to UT Austin in Undergraduate Studies or Liberal Arts if you complete the CAP requirements during your freshman year.
+(Admission to specific Liberal Arts majors is not guaranteed.)

 Your final transcript